 Submission DetailsThere are two categories of submissions:

-- Regular papers describing fully developed work and complete results (maximum 15 pages)
+- Regular papers describing fully developed work and complete results (maximum 15 pages, including references)

-- Short papers on tools, experience reports, or work in progress with preliminary results (maximum 6 pages)
+- Short papers on tools, experience reports, or work in progress with preliminary results (maximum 6 pages, including references)

 All papers must be in English and describe original work that has not been published or submitted elsewhere.
 All submissions will be fully reviewed by at least three members of the Program Committee.

 Papers will appear in a volume of Springer's Lecture Notes in Computer Science (LNCS), and must use LNCS style formatting.
 Papers must be submitted in PDF format at the EasyChair submission site:

 Authors of selected best papers will be invited to submit an extended version to a special issue in Springer's Innovations in Systems and Software Engineering: A NASA Journal.

 - Abstract Submission: December 1, 2017 (Extended)